bazelbuild/starlark/spec.md

 The operands of the arithmetic operators `+`, `-`, `*`, `//`,`%`, `&`,
 `|` and `^` must both be `int`.
 The type of the result has type `int`.

-The `<<` and `>>` operators require operands of `int` type both.
+The `<<` and `>>` operators require two operands of type `int`.
 They shift the first operand to the left or right by the number of bits given by the second operand.
+Right shifts are arithmetic, not logical: they fill the vacated bits with copies of the sign bit.
 It is a dynamic error if the second operand is negative.
-Implementations may impose a limit on the second operand of a left shift.

 ```python
 0x12345678 & 0xFF               # 0x00000078